Livingston County Historical Society & Museum's Short Videos

 Sprint Two Deliverables

 Sprint two consisted of eight videos, six new ones and fixed versions of the previous two videos.
 Our six new videos were: the LHD, Roof/Ground Control, Driller, Admin, Fire Safety, and the Mine Collapse.
-All videos were around a minute in length and captioned in English.
-Additionally, this sprint also included the first draft of our outro animation.

 Conclusion